Kural: Inscriptions and other historical records

 The Tirukkuṟaḷ remained the chief administrative text of the Kongu Nadu region of the medieval Tamil land.
+Medieval Kural commentaries written by Paridhiyar, Pariperumal, Kaalingar, and Mallar have all been found in the Kongu Region.
 Kural inscriptions and other historical records are found across Tamil Nadu.
 The 15th-century Jain inscriptions in the Ponsorimalai near Mallur in Salem district bear couplet 251 from the "Shunning meat" chapter of the Kural text, indicating that the people of the Kongu Nadu region practiced ahimsa and non-killing as chief virtues.
 Other inscriptions include the 1617 CE Poondurai Nattar scroll in Kongu Nadu, the 1798 CE Palladam Angala Parameshwari Kodai copper inscriptions in Naranapuram in Kongu Nadu, the 18th-century copper inscriptions found in Kapilamalai near Kapilakkuricchi town in Namakkal district, Veeramudiyalar mutt copper inscriptions in Palani, Karaiyur copper inscription in Kongu Nadu, Palaiyakottai records, and the 1818 Periya Palayathamman temple inscriptions by Francis Ellis at Royapettah in Chennai.

-Popular culture
+In popular culture

 Various portraits of Valluvar have been drawn and used by the Shivaite and Jain communities of Tamil Nadu since ancient times.
 These portraits appeared in various poses, with Valluvar's appearance varying from matted hair to fully shaven head.
 The portrait of Valluvar with matted hair and a flowing beard, as drawn by artist K. R. Venugopal Sharma in 1960, was accepted by the state and central governments as an official version.
 It soon became a popular and the most ubiquitous modern portrait of the poet.
 In 1964, the image was unveiled in the Indian Parliament by the then President of India Zakir Hussain.
 In 1967, the Tamil Nadu government passed an order stating that the image of Valluvar should be present in all government offices across the state of Tamil Nadu.

 The Kural does not appear to have been set in music by Valluvar.
 However, a number of musicians have set it to tune and several singers have rendered it in their concerts.
 Modern composers who have tuned the Kural couplets include Mayuram Viswanatha Sastri and Bharadwaj.
 Singers who have performed full-fledged Tirukkuṟaḷ concerts include M. M. Dandapani Desikar and Chidambaram C. S. Jayaraman.
 Madurai Somasundaram and Sanjay Subramanian are other people who have given musical rendering of the Kural.
 Mayuram Vishwanatha Shastri set all the verses to music in the early 20th century.
 In January 2016, Chitravina N. Ravikiran set the entire 1330 verses to music in a record time of 16 hours.